Theology 100 in Rome

 Housing and Meals

-Students and faculty will be housed in the St. Thomas Bernardi Residence in the Prati neighborhood of Rome, which is in close walking distance to all of the major sites of the city.
-The course includes several group meals in the program fee.
+Students and faculty will be housed in the St. Thomas Bernardi Residence in the Prati neighborhood of Rome, which is within walking distance of many of the major sites of the city and close to several stops on Rome’s excellent public transportation system.
+The course includes free continental breakfast daily as well as several group meals in the program fee.
 All other meals will be at student expense.

 Application Procedures & Deadline